milchmolch/Python_Tutorial/Python_Tutorial_SW.md

 For instance, `print codon_table['ATG']` will print out 'M'

-1. Write a script that prints out the protein sequence encoded by the DNA 'GTGCGGCCACCT'
+1. Write a script that prints out the protein sequence encoded by the DNA 'GTGCGGCCACCT'.
+Print out the position,the codon and the growing amino acid sequence
 2. Convert it into a function (if you did not write it as a function)
 3. Make your script safer by also allowing both upper and lower case letters, check that only valid letters occur, ...
 :bulb: Use the Cheat Sheet to find out which string function to use for converting letters to
 4. Make a count table how many codons encode the same amino acid
-6. Print out a sorted count table
+5. Print out a sorted count table
-7. Write a backtranslator (protein -> DNA)
+6. Write a backtranslator (protein -> DNA)
 :bulb: Make a second dictionary with reversed key-values

 ## Exercise: Counting insects

-This is a script you found on the internet.
-Run it and try to understand it.
+1. The following script you found on the internet.
+Try to understand it.
+How does the input file to be formatted?
+2. Make up an input file and run the script.
+3. Modify the script so that it reads in only the second column of each line.

 ```python